 Despite the success, the show was also a source of controversy for example, one little boy sets a his home on fire, (due to Beavis’s fascination of fire) that unintentionally killed his sister.
 This is what happens if you don’t know the proper use of parenting, the show is meant for teenagers and up or anyone who is a mature and responsible individual.
 Next time you want to let your kid watch something like this, you better start acting like a parent and teach your kids discipline and common sense.

-The film got me laughing on the one liners, slapstick and the idiocy of the duo’s misadventures.
+The film got me laughing on one-liners, slapstick and the idiocy of the duo’s misadventures.

-Besides Mike Judge’s voice work, other cast members featured in this film such as then married couple Bruce Willis & Demi Moore, provided the voices of the main villains, and Robert Stack as an ATF agent trying to hunt the dim witted boys down.
-They all did a good job on their performances.
+Besides Mike Judge’s voice work, other cast members featured in this film such as then married couple Bruce Willis & Demi Moore, provided the voices of the main villains, and Robert Stack as an ATF agent trying to hunt the dim-witted boys down.
+They all did a good job on their voiceover performances.
+Greg Kinnear has an uncredited role as an ATF agent.

 The Animation looked polished like the television series of the same name.